iamciera/DSxD_website/_pages/grants.md

 ## Applying for the DSxD Grants

 The grant application includes prompts to help you specify your idea and outline a budget -- two very important aspects of successfully developing a creative piece of work that hopefully can fit into the printed Anthology.
 The entire application should be no longer than 4-5 paragraphs (not including title or budget), and the budget should describe how you would use the grant money.
+Again, the work will be presented in a printed anthology, so your piece will have to be presented in 1-5 pages of a book and be connected to this years theme "The Future of Data Science".

 **What is the title of your project?**
 What is the title of your project?
 A working version of your title.
 We understand that this may change before the piece is final.
 (Length: 3- 10 words)